infor-design/enterprise/components/datepicker/datepicker.md

 -   Add aria-selected=true to selected day
 -   Add instructional information "use down arrow to select" to the input as an audible label
 -   Each calendar item should have an audible label to announce the day of week will arrowing through days
+- One other similar (ish) example for comparison http://oaa-accessibility.org/example/15/

 ## Keyboard Shortcuts